One of the most popular forms of inexpensive advertising for small businesses is the pay-per-click (PPC) model.

 Measure, analyze, optimize

 Now that you have completed the “preemptive strike” steps prior to launching a successful PPC campaign, you’re ready to tackle the measurement of the customer journey itself.

-While there are several tools out there that can assist with this, here are some foundational ones that will help you optimize PPC for your small business.
+While there are several tools out there that can assist with this, here are some foundational ones that will help optimize PPC for small business owners.

 Behavior: Google Analytics

 If you aren’t using Google Analytics then you are completely missing out.
 There is truly no substitute.

 In Google Analytics there is a specific section dedicated to understanding not only the PPC customer journey but also the journey from any source/medium.

 It’s called Behavior Flow, and it is a very clean and simple map of the path visitors take from landing page to final interaction.

 Similar analytics features you may also find beneficial include Landing Pages, Exit Pages, and Custom Reports.

 One of the more popular heatmapping tools is MouseStats.